 Cargo Ship: It might be prudent to say that both people in the show and those who watch it ship Raylan and his hat.
 But hell, who wouldn't?

-Complete Monster: Fletcher "The Ice-Pick" Nix from the season three premier "The Gunfighter" is a Psycho for Hire, wannabe gunfighter, and federal fugitive in the employ of Dixie Mafia boss Emmett Arnett.
-He is sent by Arnett to rob Delmar Coates, a very wealthy man.
+Complete Monster: Fletcher "The Icepick" Nix from the season 3 premier "The Gunfighter" is a Psycho for Hire, wannabe gunfighter, and federal fugitive in the employ of Dixie Mafia boss Emmett Arnett.
+Arnett sends him to rob Delmar Coates, a very wealthy man.
 Nix proceeds to order a pizza to Coates' address.
 He then takes Coates and the pizza guy hostage, and robs Coates of his expensive watch collection.
 He then declares that he doesn't want to leave any witnesses, but that he'll give Coates a chance.
 He places a gun on the table between them, and has the pizza guy count down from ten.
 On "zero" they are both to go for the gun.
 Only thing is, Nix has an icepick under the table in his other hand.
-He impales Coates' hand when he tries to go for the gun, then kills him, then murders the pizza guy.
-He justifies this on the basis that they've seen his face, but as he admits, he could just wear a mask, but doesn't like to as he's "too pretty"; worse still his MO is known by the police, making both murders entirely pointless.
-When Nix is prevented from meeting up with Arnett, rather than flee with the several hundred thousand dollars worth of watches he now has on his person, Nix kidnaps protagonist Raylan Givens' ex-wife Winona, and makes Raylan play his game, intending to kill them both the same way he did Coates and the pizza guy.
+He impales Coates' hand when he tries to go for the gun, then kills him, then kills the pizza guy.
+He justifies this on the basis that they've seen his face, but as he admits, he could just wear a mask, but doesn't like to, as he's "too pretty".
+When Nix is prevented from meeting up with Arnett, rather than flee with the several hundred thousand dollars worth of watches he now has on his person, Nix kidnaps protagonist Raylan Givens's ex-wife Winona, and makes Raylan play his game, intending to kill them both the same way he did Coates and the pizza guy.